UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ### Do a test run

-- The steps below give instructions about how to run to WACCM.
+- The steps below give instructions about how to run the WACCM.
 - Before trying to run any of your own cases, you will want to do a test run using your chosen compset.
 - Instructions on how to do this for an example **test case** are given below, which you can follow by searching for **test case** throughout the document.
 Follow similar instructions for your own test run.